 My guess is that the same misunderstanding about “showing vs telling” gave birth to it.
 Adverbs can certainly be misused, but they are simply another form of efficient description.
 And as the above excerpt shows, they’re critical to creating a sentence’s cadence and tone.

-Even Hemingway, the most famous Minimalist writer of all time, who only “showed,” telling the reader almost nothing about his characters, used adverbs freely.
+Even Hemingway, the most famous Minimalist writer of all time, used adverbs freely.
 His writing, like all Minimalists, is absolutely efficient, but his sentences are beautiful nonetheless:

 Not only did he use adverbs liberally here, he repeatedly uses one of the most reviled adverbs of all: very.
 And he does so with great success, because no sentence ever written has been harmed by making it more pleasing to the ear, which is why the very’s are there.

-The beauty of any sentence comes always from its cadence, and cadence is created primarily by adverbs and the word “and” (and commas too–they are the punctuational equivalent of “and”).
+The beauty of any sentence comes always from its cadence, and cadence is created primarily by adverbs and the word “and” (and commas too — they are the punctuational equivalent of “and,” but multiple commas in a short stretch can sometimes become confusing).
 Many misunderstand this, I think, assuming that the beauty comes from the words.
 There is not a single fifty-cent word in either Joyce’s paragraph or in Hemingway’s.
 They both used everyday language.
 They just used everyday language in exceptional ways.

 Far more important than showing or telling or adverbs is being conscious of what you are doing when you write and why you are doing it and what you hope it will achieve.
 You should be able to explain why you made the choices you did — every one of them.
-If you can’t, you should probably cut it.
-I think that is really only advice that any writer can offer another.
+If you can’t explain it, you should probably cut it.

 A useful tool for both writers and reviewers is LiteraryDevices. net .
 It has definitions and examples of the all of the various types devices employed and available to writers.